More information on underfloor insulation

 - The manufacturer's instructions for safely and correctly handling and installing the insulation, if you are thinking of doing it yourself

 Foil used to be the most common material used for underfloor insulation in New Zealand.
-Concerns with the safety and performance of foil, and the widespread availability of other products, means EECA does not recommend the use of underfloor foil insulation
+Concerns with the safety and performance of foil, and the widespread availability of other products, means EECA strongly advises against the use of underfloor foil insulation

 How foil insulation works